Sycri/AMXModX-Plugins/scripting-shero/core/sh_readme.txt

 *	 - Replaced event CurWeapon with forward Ham_Player_ResetMaxSpeed for more reliable speed change
 *	 - Replaced forward FM_Touch with Ham_Touch since the former is less efficient
 *	 - Replaced register_cvar with create_cvar
+*    - Replaced replace_all with replace_string since the latter is a native function
 *	 - Replaced SH_MAXSLOTS with MAX_PLAYERS since the latter is in AMX Mod X core
 *	 - Replaced variable gServersMaxPlayers with MaxClients which is available in AMX Mod X since version 1.8.3
 *	 - Rewrote parts of the SuperHero Core and default heroes